 That is what the Church will be in the glory, you will say to me.
 This is true.
 But its gathering together takes place upon the earth; and its unity flows from the presence and the baptism of the Holy Ghost come down from heaven.
 She is one by the Holy Ghost upon the earth, as well as with Christ on high.

-And this is what leads me to the third truth which I referred to&#8212;a truth which the Reformation left out entirely, and even let fall into the hands of fanatics, into the hands of die enemy.
+And this is what leads me to the third truth which I referred to -- a truth which the Reformation left out entirely, and even let fall into the hands of fanatics, into the hands of the enemy.
 I speak of the return of the Lord.

 {121}